DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

     What to expect on your teacher training : "/blog/what-to-expect-on-your-teacher-training"
 promo_content:
     - content/train-to-be-a-teacher/promos/events-near-you
-navigation: 12.30
-navigation_description:
-  Find out what initial teacher training (ITT) is like.
-Learn about your classroom placements, the theoretical learning, and how you’ll be assessed.
 ---

 Your initial teacher training (ITT) will vary depending on your course provider and the qualifications you're working towards.